 In later imperial times, the countryside throughout much of China was therefore largely a mix of tenant farmers and small peasant freeholders.
 Only in some small pockets did serfdom persist.

-In the more economically advanced areas of China, peasant households were able to improve their position by undertaking extra work for industrialists from neighbouring towns.
+In the more economically advanced areas of China, peasant households were able to improve their position by undertaking extra work for industrialists from neighboring towns.
 This mainly involved spinning and weaving cloth, usually cotton or silk depending on the area.

 In the 19th century, conditions for most peasants deteriorated, mainly (as we noted above) due to over-population of the later Qing period and the resulting tiny size of average farms.
 This was a major factor in the end of the Qing dynasty, and with it the age-old imperial system of government in China.
 But this belongs in another essay.

 Trade and industry increased in China in ancient times.
-New crops, the spread of iron tools and new techniques in intensive farming led to population growth, the introduction of coinage facilitated trade, technological innovations such as the development of steel-making contributed to industrial expansion, and state intervention led to standardisation in such things as weights and measures and road building.
+New crops, the spread of iron tools and new techniques in intensive farming led to population growth, the introduction of coinage facilitated trade, technological innovations such as the development of steel-making contributed to industrial expansion, and state intervention led to standardization in such things as weights and measures and road building.

 Trade must have taken a massive hit in the chaos following the fall of the Han empire, however.
-Moreover, conditions probably did not become truly favourable for commerce and industry again until the reunification of China under the Sui dynasty.
+Moreover, conditions probably did not become truly favorable for commerce and industry again until the reunification of China under the Sui dynasty.

 It was this dynasty which took probably the single biggest step forward in China’s pre-modern economic history.
 This was the construction of the Grand Canal.